 If the loop iterations operate in a nondeterministic sequence, you might expect the concatenation sequence in the example on the right to be nonconsecutive.
 However, MATLAB® recognizes the concatenation operation and yields deterministic results.

-parfor-loop because the value of an element
+parfor-loop because the value of an element of

-f in one iteration depends on the values of
+f in one iteration depends on the values of other elements of

 f calculated in other iterations.

 f = zeros(1,50); f(1) = 1; f(2) = 2; parfor n = 3:50 f(n) = f(n-1) + f(n-2); end

 When you are finished with your loop examples, clear your workspace and delete your parallel pool of workers: